FacilityApi/FacilityApi.github.io/docs/spec.md

 Each attribute has an alphanumeric **name** and may optionally include one or more **parameters**.
 Each parameter has its own **name** as well as a **value**.

-There is one standard attribute:

-* `obsolete`: Indicates that the service element is obsolete and/or deprecated and should no longer be used.
+The `obsolete` attribute indicates that the service element is obsolete and/or deprecated and should no longer be used.
+It has no parameters.

 #### FSD

-In an FSD file, an attribute is surrounded by square brackets, and its optional parameters are comma-delimited and surrounded with parentheses.
+In an FSD file, the attribute name is surrounded by square brackets.
+The comma-delimited parameters, if any, are surrounded by parentheses and follow the attribute name.

-Each parameter value can be represented as an ASCII token or a JSON-style double-quoted string.
+Each parameter value can be represented as an ASCII token or a [JSON-style](http://www.json.org/) double-quoted string.
 An ASCII token can consist of numbers, letters, periods, hyphens, plus signs, and/or underscores.
 An ASCII token is not semantically different than a double-quoted string containing that token.

 ```
 [obsolete] // no parameters
 [csharp(name: query)] // one parameter
-[http(method: "GET", code: 202)] // two parameters
+[http(path: "/search", code: 202)] // two parameters
 ```

-Multiple attributes can be comma-delimited within one set of square brackets and/or specified in separate sets of square brackets.
+Multiple attributes can be comma-delimited within one set of square brackets (as below) and/or specified in separate sets of square brackets (as above).

 ```
 [obsolete, csharp(name: query)]